 - caffeine, tobacco, alcohol, recreational drugs, and sugary foods and drinks

-Also, panic attacks can be a symptom of other conditions, such as:
+Also, panic attacks can be

 Using the guidelines in the DSM-5, a doctor may diagnose panic disorder if the person has: